 As stated above, the first group of model variations maintains the original assumption of degree days being fixed and independent of resistance, while allowing alternative assumptions regarding the manner in which construction costs (C) depend on the level of thermal resistance.
-In section 3 we made the assumption that the per unit area construction costs of the attic portion of the building envelope are a linear function of the level of resistance.
-This assumption implies that each additional (or incremental) unit of resistance.33 In this subsection we will relax that linearity assumption to allow for the case of rising incremental costs first by a quadratic function and then by cubic and higherorder functions.
-For the sake of completeness, we begin by restating the original model of section 3 using the new format given by expression (4.1) above.
+In Section 3.0 we made the assumption that the per unit area construction costs of the attic portion of the building envelope are a linear function of the level of resistance.
+This assumption implies that each additional (or incremental) unit of resistance costs the same regardless of the level of total resistance.
+In this subsection we will relax that linearity assumption to allow for the case of rising incremental costs first by a quadratic function and then by cubic and higher-order functions.
+For the sake of completeness, we begin by restating the original model of Section 3.0 using the new format given by expression (4.1) above.